Skoda Citigo hatchback (2017 - ) review

 Ride and handling

 Take to the road, and the Citigo behaves exactly like you want a city car to behave.
 The suspension is great at absorbing the many lumps and bumps you find in battered urban streets, so it keeps things smooth and relaxed at all times, leaving you with little to think about other than plotting a steady course through the city.
 The car’s modest dimensions and light, slickly operating controls also make it extremely manoeuvrable, which helps your progress no end.
 Things remain just as rosy when you break out of the city limits, because on any kind of road and at any kind of speed, the Citigo feels settled, controlled and pleasantly alert and nimble.
-Monte Carlo and GreenTech versions come with a lowered suspension, which we haven’t yet sampled, so we don’t know what effect this has on the behaviour of the car.
+Monte Carlo and GreenTech versions come with a lowered suspension, which adds firmness to the ride but stops short of being annoyingly crashy.
+But the payoff is even nippier handling, giving Citigo drivers genuine enjoyment behind the wheel.

 You choose between a pair of 1.0-litre, three-cylinder petrol engines, one with 59bhp and the other with 74bhp, but for us, the entry-level engine is all you need.
 It’s peppy, responsive and plenty quick enough for the city, but it also manages to stay smooth and quiet at all times.
 Opt for the more powerful version, and you will feel the benefit of its extra grunt on motorways and other fast roads when you have to build speed in a hurry.
 Until that point, though, you’ll barely tell the difference between the two, and only when you’re revving it mercilessly.
 The car is available with a five-speed automatic gearbox as an option, which we haven’t yet had the opportunity to try, but we can’t see much wrong with the slick-shift five speed manual.